 The driver has three hatches, one to his front and one to each side, each of which contains an integral No 17 day observation periscope.
 The front hatch can be folded down onto the glacis plate for increased visibility and can then be fitted with an optional splinter-proof windscreen with a wiper blade.
 The two side hatches can be opened upwards on the outside for increased visibility when not in combat.

 The manually-operated turret in the centre of the hull, fitted to the Mk 2, has a single-piece forward-facing hatch cover forming the roof which can be locked in three different positions.
 The rear part of the turret folds down horizontally enabling it to be used as a seat.
 Mounted in the forward part of the turret roof is a sight periscope AFV No. 3 Mk 1 used for aiming the turret-mounted 30-cal machine gun which can be elevated manually from -15° to +70°, turret traverse being a full 360°.
 A fire-suppression bar is fitted on the rear of the hull to protect the engine compartment.
 A total of 2,500 rounds of machine gun ammunition is carried.
-The basic Ferret has no NBC system, no night vision equipment and no amphibious capability.
 Mounted either side of the hull at the front of the vehicle are three 66 mm smoke grenade dischargers which are electrically fired as a bank of three from within the vehicle.
+The basic Ferret has no NBC system, no night vision equipment and no amphibious capability, although later models were equipped with a piped internal fire-fighting system.
 At the rear of the fighting compartment are two hatches for increased observation.
 On each side of the hull, between the front and rear road wheels, is a hull escape hatch.
 The left one is covered by the spare wheel and the right by a stowage box.
 The dimensions for the Mk 1 Ferret, the Mk 2/3, Marks 3-5 and the plan view are given here.

 Electrical power is supplied by a 24 volt negative earth return system running from two 12v 60 amp-hour batteries in series located either side of the radio tray at the rear of the fighting compartment.
 A generator panel and distribution box are situated in the rear left-hand part of the fighting compartment.
 The electrical system is screened to prevent VHF radio interference.
 Further specifications can be found on this page.